NeedMoreDesu/clj-hisoutensoku/README.md

 # clj-hisoutensoku

-When my autohotkey script stroke 1500 lines, my patience was broken, and I tried to find a way to make things lispy way.
+When my autohotkey script struck 1500 lines, my patience was broken, and I tried to find a way to make things lispy way.
 That's like this package was created.
 It uses Winapi throung JNA, and creates re-mapping system lispy way.